 - Or you can return to the consulate with your passport in hand and have it stamped while you wait.

-- Properly filled out "Application for Residence Permit" and "Appendix 16" forms (also downloadable in doc format from the Immigration Office's web page, see towards the bottom).
+- Properly filled out "Application for Residence Permit" and "Appendix 15" forms (also downloadable in doc format at the bottom of National Directorate-General for Alien Policing=Immigration Office's web page, see towards the bottom).

 - your passport VALID FOR AT LEAST 3 MONTHS AFTER THE DATE OF YOUR RETURN FLIGHT FROM Budapest, issued within the last 10 years and containing 2 empty pages